gautierrollin/p5-sketch-gui/README.md

 Create a JavaScript file in the `src/sketches` folder.
 You can duplicate the sample `sketch.js` that exports a simple sketch and controls to customize the canvas size.

-This file should export at least a named function called `sketch`.
+This file should export at least a named function called `getSketchDefinition`.
 The exported `controls` constant is not mandatory but, well, this is the main goal of the application!

 Go to `http://localhost:3000/` and type the name of your file in the dedicated input to load it: